Private James Alexander Arnell

-Kenneth Bell was born in 1916 in Gleichen, Alberta.
-He received his early schooling in a oneroom school and came to Mount Royal at the age of twelve.
+Kenneth Bell was born in 1916 in Gleichen, Alta.
+He received his early schooling in a one-room school and came to Mount Royal College at the age of 12.
 In 1929, he returned home to work on the family farm.
 Bell was a strong athlete.
 He played hockey in the winter and, after he enlisted in 1943, Bell became a star pitcher for the fastball team at training camp in Manitoba.
 During the war, he served as a gunner with the 2nd Field Regiment of the Royal Canadian Artillery.
-Gunner Bell was killed in 1944 at the age of twenty-eight at the Battle of Ortona, Italy.
+Gunner Bell was killed in 1944 at the age of 28 at the Battle of Ortona, Italy.
 He is buried at the Cassino War Cemetery in Italy.

 Sergeant Frederick Ernest Boalch

 Died Feb.
 12, 1945